Caleydo/caleydo.github.io/_publications/2013_infovis_lineup.md

 * E. Tufte.
 The Visual Display of Quantitative Information.
 Graphics Press, 2nd edition, 1983.
 * E. Tufte.
 Envisioning information.
 Graphics Press, Cheshire Conn., 5th edition, 1995.
 * M. Ward, G. Grinstein, and D. A. Keim.
 Interactive Data Visualization: Foundations, Techniques, and Application.
 A.K.
 Peters, 2010.

+# Acknowledgements

+We wish to thank Blake T. Walsh, Günter Öller and the anonymous paper reviewers for their input.

+This work was supported in part by the Austrian Research Promotion Agency (840232), the Austrian Science Fund (J3437-N15), the Air Force Research Laboratory and DARPA grant FA8750-12-C-0300, and the United States National Cancer Institute (U24CA143867).